An image of the spark firstarter placed on the ground surrounded by the big rocks with the blog title that reads

 Backyard Fire Pits

-Eco-Friendly, Low-Waste Fire Starting
+Eco-Friendly and Low-Waste Fire Starting

 Families Concerned About Safety